electron378/mood-app/README.md

   performance but also help the teams in trouble by various means (e.g. balance load).

-## Lottery feature
-The application provides means to promote the participation and increase the general happiness buy giving out an individual within a team or group of teams a bonus voucher code, that can be exchanged for a gift.
-The application also implements basic means to prevent voucher mining.
-For instance, a team will be banned from the participation if a number of votes per day exceeds the expectation.
-This feature will be available shortly.

 ## Credits
 This is an open source software distributed under the [MIT license](https://opensource.org/licenses/MIT).